ivogeorg/cpe-microbit-project/README.md

 # Project Report

 Fill out this template in the README of your own fork of the assignment repository.
+Put any supporting materials (diagrams, schematics, pictures, etc) in the [assets](assets) folder.
+You can reference them from this report.
+For example, [todo file](assets/todo.md).